gosiao/gosiao.github.com/_posts/altair-interactive-files/notebook.md

 ### What & why:

-In this notebook I explore interactive plots in [Altair](https://altair-viz.github.io/index.html) to present the data we collected in [our recent work](https://arxiv.org/abs/2106.00763).

 The data describes the solvent effects on the NMR shielding constant of transition metal nuclei ($\sigma$) in multiple complexes, that were calculated with few models:

 * in full solvated complexes ($\sigma_{super}$)